jasmina-dzurlic/Kassemble/proposal.md

 # Kassemble

 ### Utility of proposal
 `kassemble` is a Python package with the objective to assemble denovo contigs using a reference-free, k-mer based approach.
 The purpose of `kassemble` is to offer a flexible approach to entering sample names and their respective fastq data files.
 This makes it easy to accommodate single or paired-end data files, to combine technical replicates from different sequencing runs, or even to incorporate pooled samples.
-Thus, `kassemble` is intended to be easy to install, execute, and well documented. `kassemble` uses the `SPAdes` [software tool](https://github.com/ablab/spades) to create contigs of unique k-mers extracted from reads in a fastq file.
-As a wrapper around `SPades`, `kassembly` is intended to make it easier and added as an addition to the `kmerkit` [tool kit](https://github.com/eaton-lab/kmerkit.git) pipeline.
+Thus, `kassemble` is intended to be easy to install, execute, and well documented. `kassemble` incorporates the `SPAdes` [software tool](https://github.com/ablab/spades) as a Python wrapper to create contigs of unique k-mers extracted from reads in a fastq file.
 <img src="contig.png" width="500">

 ### Data sources and input